sifive/testenv-metal/README.md

 ## Testing

+[Unity](https://github.com/ThrowTheSwitch/Unity) test framework is used for running unit test sessions.

-QEMU is used to run unit tests.
+[QEMU](https://www.qemu.org) is used to run unit tests.

 A special QEMU for RISC-V targets is required: one that support the `sifive_fdt` generic targets that instantiates the whole virtual machine from a DTB file.
 It is available through a Docker